-Splitting DIstance
+Splitting Distance

 Sarah Kernohan’s photographs of flint found on the eastern shores of Cape Breton, Nova Scotia (Unama’ki), are the starting point for a new series of collages that explore this stone’s potential to transmit information about the land it has come from and where it is now found.